Sections

 Advantages of vacuum evaporation

-Separation by vacuum evaporation serves to separate incoming water into two parts: one part with water that has a low concentration of dissolved contaminants and another part with a liquid condensate with a high content of the same contaminants.
+Separation by vacuum evaporation serves to separate incoming effluent into two parts: one part with water that has a low concentration of dissolved contaminants and another part with a liquid condensate with a high content of the same contaminants.

 To achieve this, the water is transformed into vapor, separating it at that moment from the contaminating materials that are dissolved in it, and this vapor is transported to a chamber where it is cooled to reconcentrate the water free of contaminants.